emacs-mirror/emacs/mps/manual/source/glossary/n.rst

     nepotism

-        In :term:`generational garbage collection` nepotism is the tendency for :term:`dead` :term:`objects <object>` in old :term:`generations <generation>` to preserve younger dead
+        In :term:`generational garbage collection` nepotism is the tendency for :term:`dead` :term:`objects` in old
+        :term:`generations` to preserve younger dead
         objects that are referenced by them.
 In other words, dead parents can cause their children to get promoted.

-        This happens when an object gets :term:`promoted <promotion>` to an old generation and dies there, but does not get :term:`reclaimed <reclaim>` because the generation it is in does not get considered for garbage collection very often.
+        This happens when an object gets :term:`promoted <promotion>` to an old generation and dies there, but does not get :term:`reclaimed` because the generation it is in does not get considered for garbage collection very often.
 The old object might refer to objects in younger generations that are also dead; until the old object is reclaimed the younger objects will be preserved by virtue of the :term:`reference` from the older, assumed alive, object.

         This is a form of :term:`floating garbage` introduced by partitioning the objects into generations.